davidhme/edd-drip/readme.txt

 `{ "events": [{ "email": {email}, "action": "Refunded", "properties": { "value": {price}, "product_name": {name}, "price_name": {price_name} } }] }`

 **3. Cart Abandonment Tracking**
-When a payment's status has been "pending" for at least 30 minutes, or when a payment's status changes to "abaoned", the following event will be fired:
+When a payment's status has been "pending" for at least 30 minutes, or when a payment's status changes to "abandoned", the following event will be fired:
 `Abandoned cart`

 The plugin also tracks the following properties:

-* `value` (Price of the product bought)
+* `value` (Price of the product)
-* `product_name` (Name of the product bought)
+* `product_name` (Name of the product)
 * `price_name` (Name of the price_name [if you're using variable pricing])

 All in all, the API call to Drip will look like this: